 In addition to the manufacturing influence, Pamela was surrounded by visual art talent in her immediate family too.
-Her father's avocation was in painting, wood working, and sculpture, which included creating a three foot strawberry for the backyard!
+Her father's avocation was as a painter and sculptor, which included creating a three foot strawberry for the backyard!
 She also viewed the art projects and portfolios of her two older sisters who studied textile and interior design.
 Pamela enjoyed trying the traditional mediums of art but initially decided to follow her penchant for the business world.
 Pamela’s artistic roots inspired her to begin formal training in the technical aspects of jewelry design while continuing her vocation in sales.
 Establishing her jewelry studio at the Delaware Center for the Contemporary Arts in 2000 for two years commenced Pamela’s serious pursuit of designing and creating contemporary jewelry.

 - NICHE magazine's Editorial Director (Hope Daniels) selected work for feature in "Fashion Flirts...Trendsetting Pieces."
 (Spring 2014)

 - Lapidary Journal Jewelry Artist - Gallery Feature leather jewelry and authored article (April 2014)

 - Art Jewelry - Gallery feature of leather jewelry (November 2013)